jeteve/mokapot/README.md

 mokaccino: { version = "0.2.0" , features = [ "serde" ] }
 ```

+Use the feature `send` if you want this crate to use only Send types.

 # Application development guidelines

 ## Queries and Query IDs